 Article 38.5.C provides that an employee who receives a promotion predicated on the successful completion of training and fails that training is declared inactive on the promotion eligibility register (PER).
 The PER shall be annotated with an asterisk indicating the employee's requirement to update.
-The employee may request an update based on additional training, education, or experience in the deficient KSA.
+The employee may request an update.
 Upon receipt of a qualifying updated score, the employee will be activated on the PER, the asterisk will be removed, and the employee will be ranked accordingly.